ALU-Schumacher/AUDITOR/media/website/content/_index.md

 ```

 Calling `./scripts/db_init.sh` will start a temporary PostgreSQL database in a Docker container and will automatically migrate the database.
-If you plan to run Auditor like this in production, make sure to properly set up a database and instead of calling `db_init.sh` pass the correct settings to auditor via the configuration environement variables mentioned above.
+If you plan to run Auditor like this in production, make sure to properly set up a database and instead of calling `db_init.sh` pass the correct settings to auditor via the configuration environment variables mentioned above.
 Building requires a running database, because database queries are checked against the database during runtime!
 This can be disabled with:

 ```bash